2024

 Royal Free London NHS Foundation Trust

-Concerns summary Insufficient professional curiosity, "falsely reassuring" notes, and failure to escalate a patient's decline by clinicians led to a lack of consultant involvement over a weekend.
+Concerns summary (AI summary) Insufficient professional curiosity, "falsely reassuring" notes, and failure to escalate a patient's decline by clinicians led to a lack of consultant involvement over a weekend.
 Poor record-keeping and absence of an internal investigation were also identified.

 All Responded